 Let’s be real.
 You’re either about to go on, or have just come back from, an epic adventure.
 You need food!
-So while you’re in Aguas Calientes, the small town at the base of Machu Picchu, here is where we recommend you eat.
+So if you’re wondering where to eat in Aguas Calientes, the small town at the base of Machu Picchu, here is where we recommend.

 We arrived in Aguas Calientes at just around lunch time.
 We were tired since we had to get up pretty early to take the train from Cusco, but we wanted to eat before we relaxed in our hostel for the rest of the afternoon.
 Some friends we had made on the train had read good reviews about the Indio Feliz so we decided to check it out.